Bilot/AI-JACK-opensource-R/README.md

 ## *Modelling*

-The modelling functionality of **AI-jack** rests upon package [`h2o`](http://docs.h2o.ai/h2o/latest-stable/h2o-docs/welcome.html), enabling running H2O from within R. H2O is an open source, in-memory, distributed, fast, and scalable machine learning and predictive analytics platform that allows you to build machine learning models on big data and provides easy productionalization of those models in an enterprise environment.
+The modelling functionality of **AI-JACK** rests upon package [`h2o`](http://docs.h2o.ai/h2o/latest-stable/h2o-docs/welcome.html), enabling running H2O from within R. H2O is an open source, in-memory, distributed, fast, and scalable machine learning and predictive analytics platform that allows you to build machine learning models on big data and provides easy productionalization of those models in an enterprise environment.

-At present, <b>AI-jack</b> has capabilities for training either classification or regression models.
+At present, <b>AI-JACK</b> has capabilities for training either classification or regression models.
 For classification, the logic has been built binary problems in mind, but this can be fairly easily modified.

 <br>